-The 'Beauty & The Beast' Live Concert Cast Is Here & It's So Star-Studded
+Disney Is Doing A Live 'Beauty & The Beast' Concert & The Cast Is So Star-Studded

 If stellar vocals are a must-have for you when it comes to Disney musicals, you were probably less than impressed with the musical offerings in the live action Beauty and the Beast film last year.
 The stars, who are best known for their serious acting, weren't the strongest representatives to deliver a soundtrack originally sung by bonafide Broadway actors.
 Perhaps in an attempt to rectify the film's vocal blunders, the Beauty and the Beast live concert cast is here, and you can definitely rest assured that a better presentation of the songs is in store.